MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 <br>

-#### If you need to, update M365 learning pathways from version 3.0 to version 4.0 or higher
+#### If you need to, update Microsoft 365 learning pathways from version 3.0 to version 4.0 or higher

 > [!IMPORTANT]
-> The person updating M365 learning pathways must be an Administrator of the tenant’s App Catalog.
-If the person provisioning M365 learning pathways isn't an Administrator of the App Catalog, [add an Administrator to the App Catalog](/office365/customlearning/addappadmin) and continue.
+> The person updating Microsoft 365 learning pathways must be a site administrator for the App Catalog.
+If the person provisioning Microsoft 365 learning pathways isn't a site administrator for the App Catalog, [add an administrator to the App Catalog](/office365/customlearning/addappadmin) and continue.

-In this step, you upload the M365 learning pathways 4.0 web part to the SharePoint App Catalog, and then navigate to the M365 learning pathways Administration page to start the update process.
+In this step, you upload the Microsoft 365 learning pathways 4.0 web part to the App Catalog, and then navigate to the Microsoft 365 learning pathways Administration page to start the update process.

 **Upload the web part package:**